Discriminative Measures for Comparison of Phylogenetic Trees: Preliminaries

 \subsection{Hierarchies}

-A hierarchy $\tree$ over a fixed finite index set $\indexset$, say $\indexset = \brl{n} \ldf \crl{1,2, \ldots, n}$, uniquely determines (and henceforth will be interchangeably identified with) a rooted semi-labelled tree : a directed acyclic graph $G_{\tree} = \prl{V_{\tree}, E_{\tree}}$, whose leaves, vertices of degree one, are bijectively labelled by $\indexset$ and interior vertices have out-degree at least two, and all the edges in $E_{\tree}$ are directed away from a vertex, designated to be the \emph{root}, with the property that all of its other vertices are reachable from the root through a directed path in $\tree$ \cite{billera_holmes_vogtmann_aap2001}.
-The \emph{cluster} $\cluster{v}$ of a vertex $v \in V_{\tree}$ is defined to be the set of leaves reachable from $v$ by a directed path in $\tree$.
-Singletons and the root cluster $\indexset $ belong to all trees, so we refer to them as the \emph{trivial clusters}.
-The cluster set $\cluster{\tree}$ of $\tree$ is defined to be the set of all its vertex clusters,
+By a \emph{hierarchy} $\tree$ over a fixed non-empty finite index set $\indexset$ we shall mean a rooted tree with labeled leaves (see \reffig{fig:hierarchicalrelation}).
+Formally, $\tree$ is a finite connected acyclic graph with leaves (vertices of degree one) bijectively labelled by $\indexset$, and edges oriented in such a way that (i) all interior vertices have out-degree at least two, and (ii) there is a vertex, referred to as the \emph{root of $\tree$}, such that every edge is oriented away from the root.
+Under these assumptions all the vertices of $\tree$ are reachable from the root through a directed path in $\tree$ \cite{billera_holmes_vogtmann_aap2001}.

+The \emph{cluster} $\cluster{v}$ of a vertex $v \in V_{\tree}$ of a hierarchy $\tree$ is defined to be the set of leaves reachable from $v$ by a directed path in $\tree$.
+Singleton clusters and the root cluster $\indexset$ are common to all trees, and we refer to them as the trivial clusters.
+We denote by $\cluster{\tree}$ (respectively $\intcluster{\tree}$) the set of all clusters (resp. non-trivial clusters) of $\tree$: